seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > *Viññāṇaṁ va hi, Ānanda, mātukucchismiṁ okkamitvā vokkamissatha, api nu kho
 > nāmarūpaṁ itthattāya abhinibbattissatha?*
 >
-> "If, *Ānanda*, consciousness, having descended into the mother's womb, were to
+> "If, Ānanda, consciousness, having descended into the mother's womb, were to
 > slip out of it, would name-and-form be born into this state of existence?"

-Venerable *Ānanda's* reply to it is again:
+Venerable Ānanda's reply to it is again:

 > "That indeed is not the case, Lord."

-Now the question is: *Ānanda*, if for some reason or other, consciousness, having descended into the mother's womb, slips out of it, will name-and-form secure birth as a this-ness, or *itthatta*.
+Now the question is: Ānanda, if for some reason or other, consciousness, having descended into the mother's womb, slips out of it, will name-and-form secure birth as a this-ness, or *itthatta*.
 We have mentioned above that *itthatta* is a term with some special significance.[^fn111] That is, how a